muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --onlymissing
+This option is deprecated!
+Please set it using the [`--flags`](#--flags-flag1flag2) option instead.
+This option will remain functional for the time being, but will eventually be removed completely.
+Please migrate as soon as possible.

 #### --startat &lt;FILENAME&gt;
 If you wish to work on a subset of your roms you can use this option to set the starting rom.
 Use it in conjunction with the `--endat` option described below to further narrow the subset of files.